 The T-32 fellowship can only be offered to individuals with U.S. citizenship or permanent visa status.
 However, we do offer similar (basic and clinical research) training outside of the NIH funded fellowship program to qualified individuals.
 Please see the Apgar Scholars Program and the T-32 Fellowship Program pages.

 Departmental Fellows Conference: Regular meeting focusing on clinical case discussion, journal club, research design, and presentation either within the subspecialty training program or as part of research seminar/laboratory seminars/discussion programs.

 Extra-departmental course work: One hour formal lecture series (14 week course) on clinical research design, protocols and statistics, offered by the Irving Center for Clinical Research.
 Monthly conferences by guest lecturers and research presentations by fellows and faculty.

 Extra-institutional Educational Conference: Leave is granted for one meeting per year.
 Expenses for presentation at meetings are supported by the department.
-Research fellows are expected to present their findings at major national meetings such as the American Society of Anesthesiologists annual meeting or the Association of Academic Anesthesiologists annual meeting.
+Research fellows are expected to present their findings at major national meetings such as the American Society of Anesthesiologists annual meeting or the Association of University Anesthesiologists annual meeting.